oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 The external-ip will be the public ip address of the load balancer setup for the ingress controller.

-Or look up the ingress service in the namespace *'ingress-nginx'* in the dashboard, that will provide links to the ingress (though not the url's).
+Or look up the ingress service in the namespace `ingress-nginx` in the dashboard, that will provide links to the ingress (though not the url's).

-The image below was going to the ingress-nginx namespace (that being the one the Ingress ***controller*** is running in) and on the left menu selecting `Services` in the `Service` section of the dashboard.
+The image below was going to the ingress-nginx namespace (that being the one the Ingress *controller* is running in) and on the left menu selecting **Services** in the **Service** section of the dashboard.

 ![Ingress controller service endpoints](images/ingress-controller-service-endpoints.png)